voxel-wiki/voxel-wiki.github.io/content/wiki/raycasting/index.md

 ## Implementation

-The following implementation was written in `GLSL`, but should be simple enough to be ported to any language may choose...
+The following implementation was written in `GLSL`, but should be simple enough to be ported to any language one may choose...

 {{ embed_text(file="dda.glsl", lang="glsl") }}